JEE18BI/mathgame/README.md

 # mathgame
-a simple math game, HTML CS AND JAVA SCRIPT are used.
+a simple math game, HTML CSS AND JAVA SCRIPT are used.